macbookandrew/wp-youtube-live/README.md

 ## Changelog ##

+### 1.4 ###
+- Use curl instead of file_get_contents as it didn’t work reliably on some hosting environments.
+- Add a visual spinner when checking via Ajax
+- Cache results to reduce API calls (defaults to 30-second expiration)

+### 1.3 ###
+- Add Ajax button to check from client-side for live video

 ### 1.2 ###
-Add debugging information for logged-in users
+- Add debugging information for logged-in users

 ### 1.1 ###
-Use PHP class instead of unreliable client-side JS to search for live videos
+- Use PHP class instead of unreliable client-side JS to search for live videos

 ### 1.0 ###
-Initial release
+- Initial release